auth70/paseto-ts/README.md

 ### Sign a payload

-You can pass a `Payload` object, a `string` or an `Uint8Array` to the `sign` function PASETO defines a set of [registered claims](https://github.com/paseto-standard/paseto-spec/blob/master/docs/02-Implementation-Guide/04-Claims.md#registered-claims) that you can use in your payload.
+You can pass a `Payload` object, a `string` or an `Uint8Array` to the `sign` function.
+PASETO defines a set of [registered claims](https://github.com/paseto-standard/paseto-spec/blob/master/docs/02-Implementation-Guide/04-Claims.md#registered-claims) that you can use in your payload.
 Any registered claims are validated.

 ```ts
 import { sign } from 'paseto-ts/v4';